michaelkotrous/form477-panels/README.md

 - Housing Density for U.S. block groups, and
 - Median Income for U.S. tracts.

 You may use this repo to recreate the dataset used by and replicate the econometric results of [Kotrous and Bailey (2020)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2607729).
-Due to insufficient RAM, we analyze a panel that samples 25 percent of U.S. Census tracts at random.
-My guess is you need at least 64 GB of RAM to load the full panel into Stata and execute the provided econometric tests.
-If you wish to work with the full panel, simply modify `master.do` to execute `append-full.do`, rather than `append-random.do`.

 ## License
 This project uses the MIT License, so you are free to copy and modify the code as it suits your research needs.
 The panel retains geographic identifiers for Census blocks, block groups, tracts, counties, and states, so joining additional demographic data should be fairly straightforward.
 I'm currently developing a project that joins [High-Cost Support data from USAC](https://opendata.usac.org/High-Cost/High-Cost-Connect-America-Fund-Broadband-Map-CAF-M/r59r-rpip) by Census block id, for example.